 Preferred Outdoor Locations

 Indoor flights will require approval when they are planned for public spaces, common areas, and rooms that may be reserved (e.g., atrium, hallways, classrooms, athletic facilities).
 In general, these requests will be reviewed by the individuals responsible for the space in addition to the sUAS management team prior to approval being granted.
-Locations that do not require prior sUAS management team approval are those indoor spaces that are assigned to specific faculty, staff, or students (e.g., research laboratory, office, dormitory room).
+Locations that do not require prior sUAS management team approval are those indoor spaces that are assigned to specific faculty, staff, or students (e.g., research laboratory, office).
 Indoor flights by third-parties (invitees) require approval in all locations.

 Princeton University No Drone Zones